jhyun0919/Project_EE394V_SPR2020/README.md

 ### Further Studies (Optional)

-- [X] **Change the Classifier from single-label to multi-label ver.** to predict the status of individual constraints separately, which will be an approach to develop a deeper understanding of various operational patterns, such as clustering of constraints.
+- [X] **Instead of focusing on active constraints classification (softmax output layer), it was replaced with a model that determines which of the given constraints is acive (multi-label binary output layer).** This change allows us to predict the status of individual constraints separately, which will be an approach to develop a deeper understanding of various operational patterns, such as clustering of constraints.
 - [ ] Extending the proposed method to AC OPF with non-linear variations.